This section provides an understanding of the many factors essential to proper tyre care and service of vehicles.

 With the right amount of air pressure, you will achieve optimum tyre performance.
-This means your tires wear longer, save fuel and help prevent accidents.
-The "right amount" of air is the pressure specified by the vehicle manufacturer, which may be different on the front than the rear tires on your particular model car or light truck.
+This means your tyres wear longer, save fuel and help prevent accidents.
+The "right amount" of air is the pressure specified by the vehicle manufacturer, which may be different on the front than the rear tyres on your particular model car or light truck.
 The correct air pressure is shown on the tyre placard (or sticker) attached to the vehicle door edge, door post, glove box door or fuel door.
 If your vehicle doesn't have a placard, check the owner's manual or consult with the vehicle manufacturer, tyre manufacturer or your local tyre dealer for the proper inflation.

 The tyre placard tells you the maximum vehicle load, the cold tyre air pressures and the tyre size recommended by the vehicle manufacturer.